Ancestor veneration in China: Definition

 According to Zhuo Xinping (2011), Chinese patriarchal religion and Confucianism complemented each other in ancient China, as the Confucian religion traditionally lacked a social religious organisation while traditional patriarchal religion lacked an ideological doctrine.

+History

+The Song Dynasty was an important period in the development of ancestor veneration, as neo-Confucian intellectuals advocated patrilineal descent-line ethics grounded in concepts of filial piety and kinship.

+Before the founding of the People's Republic of China in 1949, lineage organizations were the most powerful social body in local society, and these reinforced practices of ancestor veneration.

 Practices

 A stone tortoise with the "Stele of Divine Merits and Saintly Virtues" (Shengong Shende), erected by the Yongle Emperor in 1413 in honor of his father, the Hongwu Emperor in the Ming Xiaoling Mausoleum ("Ming Mausoleum of Filial Piety").

 Chinese folk religion

+Ancestor veneration is a major component of Chinese folk religion.

 In Chinese folk religion, a person is often thought to have multiple souls, categorized as hun and po, commonly associated with yang and yin, respectively.
 Upon death, hun and po separate.
 Generally, the former ascends into heaven and the latter descends into the earth and/or resides within a spirit tablet; however, beliefs concerning the number and nature of souls vary.
 In accordance with these traditional beliefs, various practices have arisen to address the perceived needs of the deceased.

+The basic ritual required in ancestor veneration is proper mourning and burial for parents, and regular offerings so that the deceased will be provided for in death.